Lahiruru1/corona-dashboard/README.md

 Also used google map API to view each countries status on map.\
 GoogleMapUrl [https://maps.googleapis.com/maps/api/js?key]

-Corona Dashboard able to execute from the local machine simply.
+This Coronavirus Dashboard can be executed in your local computer easily.